umerfarooq04/Portfolio/README.md

-It's simple Responsive Portfolio design using html and css.
+It's simple Responsive Portfolio design using html css and javascript.